phibzy/MeleeStreamOverlay/README.md

 - Not write it in VB
 - Instead of endless If statements, use filenames as selection options for icons
 - If name consistency/readability still a problem, use hash to map readable names to relevant icon
+- Not write it in a rush while sleepy at 1am in the morning